taojio/openmind-lab/README_en.md

 - Supporting collaborative research across all technical disciplines
 - Building new infrastructure for human knowledge sharing and innovation
 - Catalyzing world-changing scientific breakthroughs and technological inventions
-- Bringing scientific research to the masses and enabling全民innovation
+- Bringing scientific research to the masses and enabling public innovation

 ## 🎯 Our Target Audiences

-### 1. General Public (全民Innovation)
+### 1. General Public (Public Innovation)
 - Ordinary people interested in science and technology
 - Members of the public who want to understand the scientific research process
 - Inventors with innovative ideas but lacking professional backgrounds